Omar Burleson: Political career

 Following the war, in 1946 Burleson was elected to national office as a Democrat from the area where he had established his reputation: Texas's 17th congressional district to the Eightieth Congress.
 He was reelected to the fifteen succeeding Congresses from this rural district, and served from January 3, 1947, until his resignation, December 31, 1978.

 Because of his seniority, Burleson gained the chairmanships of the Committee on House Administration (Eighty-fourth through Ninetieth Congresses), the Joint Committee on the Library (Eighty-fourth through Ninetieth Congresses), and the Joint Committee on Printing (Eighty-fourth Congress).

 Burleson was one of the majority of the Texan delegation to decline to sign the 1956 Southern Manifesto opposing the desegregation of public schools as ordered by the Supreme Court in its ruling on Brown v.
 Board of Education.
 It had determined that segregated public schools were unconstitutional.
 Delegations of other Southern states, particularly Virginia and some in the Deep South, did sign the manifesto and actively resisted such desegregation for years.

-But Burleson voted against the Civil Rights Acts of 1957, 1960, 1964, and 1968, which were directed at enforcing constitutional rights for African Americans and other minorities.
-He also opposed ratification of the 24th Amendment to the U.S. Constitution and passage of the Voting Rights Act of 1965, which gave the federal government oversight and enforcement over state practices that discriminated against minority voters.
+But Burleson voted against the Civil Rights Acts of 1957, the Civil Rights Acts of 1960, the Civil Rights Acts of 1964, and the Civil Rights Acts of 1968, which were directed at enforcing constitutional rights for African Americans and other minorities.
+He also opposed ratification of the 24th Amendment to the U.S. Constitution and opposed the passage of the Voting Rights Act of 1965, which gave the federal government oversight and enforcement over state practices that discriminated against minority voters.

 Burleson chose against running for reelection in 1978.
 He was succeeded by the election of fellow conservative Democrat Charles Stenholm of Stamford, which is also in Jones County.
 Stenholm owned and operated a large cotton farm there, but lived in Abilene, Texas.

 After resigning from Congress, Burleson resided in Abilene until his death there on May 14, 1991.
 He is interred at the Mount Hope Cemetery in Anson, his hometown.